Doctor of Science Education

 Throughout your studies, the Faculty of Humanities will provide you with access to facilities and resources to support your research, and financial assistance to attend appropriate local and international conferences.

 Entry requirements for Australian and New Zealand students

-A master degree in science education or bachelor degree with first or upper second class honours together with a relevant qualification in education.
+A master degree in maths or science education or bachelor degree with first or upper second class honours together with a relevant qualification in education.
 You should also have work experience in education or qualifications and a background which warrants special consideration.

 You may be required to attend an interview as part of the application process.